elastisys/compliantkubernetes/docs/user-guide/maintenance.md

 ---
-description: Learn what to expect from our different kinds of Compliant Kubernetes maintenance windows.
+description: Learn what to expect from our different kinds of Welkin maintenance windows.
 search:
   boost: 2
 ---